sarcosomal-demetrius821/QuickNews/README.md

 A modernized Django-based news aggregation application that scrapes and displays news from Inshorts.com in both English and Hindi, featuring a sleek dark theme and professional UI/UX.

+## 🚀 Live Demo

+**Visit the live application**: [https://quicknews.karanjot.co.in](https://quicknews.karanjot.co.in)

+Deployed using Docker containers and hosted on Cloudflare for optimal performance and reliability.

 ## About This Project

 This project started as my **first Django project** during college in **2021** and has been completely revamped with modern web development practices.
 It showcases the evolution from a learning project to a production-ready application with professional-grade features.